 Butterfly bush care is easy.
 Water the shrub slowly and deeply during prolonged dry spells so that the soil absorbs the water deep into the root zone.

 The plants don’t need fertilization unless grown in poor soil.
-Fertilize with a 2-inch layer of compost over the root zone or scratch in some general purpose fertilizer if you need to enrich the soil.
-Cover the root zone with a 2- to 4-inch layer of mulch.
+Fertilize with a 2 inch (5 cm.) layer of compost over the root zone or scratch in some general-purpose fertilizer if you need to enrich the soil.
+Cover the root zone with a 2 to 4 inch (5-10 cm.) layer of mulch.
 This is particularly important in cold climates where the roots need winter protection.

 The most labor-intensive part of caring for butterfly bushes is deadheading.
 In spring and summer, remove the spent flower clusters promptly.
 Seed pods develop when the flower clusters are left on the plant.
 When the pods mature and release their seeds, weedy young plants emerge.
 The seedlings should be removed as soon as possible.